firebuggirl/mean-contact-list/digital-ocean-deploy.md

       * Step Three — Root Privileges

-        - To avoid having to log out of our normal user and log back in as the root account, we can set up what is known as "superuser" or root privileges for our normal account.
+        - To avoid having to log out of our normal user and log back in as the root account, we can set up what is known as `superuser` or `root privileges` for our normal account.
 This will allow our normal user to run commands with administrative privileges by putting the word sudo before each command.

         ` usermod -aG sudo username `//user can run commands with superuser privileges